chae-bytes/chae-bytes/README.md

 <h3 align="left">Cherry Mae Macababbad | Data Scientist in Progress </h3>
 &emsp; ✨ I graduated with a Bachelor of Science in Mathematics from the University of the Philippines. <br> &emsp; 👋 I completed the PLDT x FTW Data Science Scholarship Program with a machine learning capstone project on time series data. <br>
-&emsp; 🌱 I'm always open to collaborating on new projects and learning from others. <br>
+&emsp; 🌱 I'm always open to collaborating on new projects, volunteering and learning from others. <br>
 &emsp; 🔭 Feel free to reach out to me on LinkedIn if you have any questions or opportunities! <br>
 &emsp; ⚡ Fun fact: I can do a cartwheel and love Zumba. <br>